annmarieinlr/worthington_resume/docs/index.md

 `Fall 2022 `
 __Brigham Young University - Idaho__, Rexburg, ID

-- Worked on a variety of Data Science Projects, including researching names, flight data, and finding relationship ships in baseball statistics
+- Worked on a variety of Data Science Projects, including researching names, flight data, and finding relationships in baseball statistics.
 - Completed two Machine Learning projects: The first to predict when a home was built.
 The second to predict a person's income based on survey answers.
-- Used Python and Gradient Boost Classifier to establish new sampling algorithms
+- Focused on Python and Data Visualization of the projects.

 `Spring 2022 `
 __Brigham Young University - Idaho__, Rexburg, ID

-_I was part a of a team that successfully completed the following projects:_
+_I was part of a team that successfully completed the following projects:_
-- Created a machine learning model using decision trees to help a bank target a campaign to customers most likely to purchase.
+- Created a machine learning model using decision trees to help a bank target a campaign to the right customers.
 - Created a machine learning model using gradient boosted trees to estimate housing costs.
 - Built a neural network to help a bike company predict bike rentals on a given day and hour.
 - Built a neural network that helped self-driving cars recognize street signs.